 Half of a Yellow SunAnchor #ad - A haunting story of love and war from the best-selling author of Americanah and We Should All Be Feminists.
 With effortless grace, celebrated author chimamanda Ngozi Adichie illuminates a seminal moment in modern African history: Biafra's impassioned struggle to establish an independent republic in southeastern Nigeria during the late 1960s.

-Half of a Yellow Sun #ad - Half of a yellow sun is a tremendously evocative novel of the promise, hope, and disappointment of the Biafran war.
+Half of a yellow sun is a tremendously evocative novel of the promise, hope, and disappointment of the Biafran war.
 We experience this tumultuous decade alongside five unforgettable characters: ugwu, a university professor full of revolutionary zeal; Olanna, the professor’s beautiful young mistress who has abandoned her life in Lagos for a dusty town and her lover’s charm; and Richard, a thirteen-year-old houseboy who works for Odenigbo, a shy young Englishman infatuated with Olanna’s willful twin sister Kainene.

 Distant View of a Minaret and Other StoriesWaveland Press, Inc. #ad - This virtual immunity from western influence lends a special authenticity to her direct yet sincere accounts of death, the lives of women in purdah, sexual fulfillment, and the frustrations of everyday life in a male-dominated Islamic environment.
 Translated from the arabic by denys johnson-Davies, the collection admits the reader into a hidden private world, regulated by the call of the mosque, but often full of profound anguish and personal isolation.